christianheine/jorel/README.md

 jorel.models.setDefault("gpt-4o-mini");

-// Generate a response for a text prompt, using the default model const response = await jorel.ask("What is the capital of Australia, in one word?");
+// Generate a response for a text prompt, using the default model const response = await jorel.text("What is the capital of Australia, in one word?");

 console.log(response); // "Sydney"
 ```